ivan-hc/AM/README.md

 ------------------------------------------------------------------------
 ### `list`, `-l`

                 am -l
+                am -l --all
                 am -l --appimages

 **Description**:

 Shows the list of all the apps available, or just the AppImages.
-It can also be extended with additional flags (see "`--toolpack`").
+It can also be extended with additional flags, the "`--all`" flag allows you to consult the set of all supported databases (see "`--toolpack`").

 ------------------------------------------------------------------------
 ### `newrepo`, `neodb`